clarisma/geodesk-docs-v2/gol/check.md

 nav-order: 1
 ---

-# `check`
+# `gol check`

-Verifies the integrity of a library.
+Verifies the integrity of a GOL.

 - Each `.gol` file maintains a rollback journal whenever it is modified, which enables it to return to a consistent state after a process crashes or power is lost.
-If the `.journal` is moved or deleted, its corresponding library may become corrupt.
+If the `.journal` is moved or deleted, its corresponding GOL may become corrupt.

 Usage: